diogoaurelio/terraform-module-aws-iam-user/README.md

 Terraform AWS module for creating an AWS IAM user
 =========================================================

-Generic repository for a terraform module for AWS lambda functions
+Generic repository for a terraform module for AWS IAM user

 ![Image of Terraform](https://i.imgur.com/Jj2T26b.jpg)